AlexThePolygonal/cpp-stateful-templates/README.md

 Combining these elements, we can construct `Assign` as well.
 First, we find the top `N` such that `flag(Flag<T, N>)` exists, then we instantiate a new `Writer`, injecting a new `flag` instance into the global namespace.
 The return type of this new flag will be the "value" assigned to `T`.

-On GCC, this procedure triggers a warning, because GCC believes that if a class template has a non-template friend functions, the programmer probably made an error.
+On GCC it triggers a warning, because GCC believes that if a class template has non-template friend functions, the programmer probably made an error.
 We silence it with -Wno-non-template-friend compiler option.

 ## Conclusion

-This is the most _fun_ template metaprogramming exercise I've ever tried, and the fact that I was able to make recursion work, despite the broken behaviour of the compilers, makes me happy.
+This is the most _fun_ template metaprogramming exercise I've ever tried, and the fact that I was able to make recursion work, despite the _interesting_ behaviour of the compilers, makes me happy.

 The UB we are able to observe is very interesting, but unfortunately I doubt that we can make use of these techniques in a standard-conforming manner, and the behaviour isn't consistent across major compilers.